broadinstitute/data-registry-api/README.md

 `docker run --rm --name dr_container -p 5000:5000 <name>`

 With some environment variables specified: `docker run -e DATA_REGISTRY_DB_CONNECTION=<> --rm --name dr_container -p 5000:5000 <name>`
+Docker will use environment variables in your .env file too so you can override everything there if you like.

 ## Deploying the server
 - This [Jenkins Job](http://107.22.69.235:8080/view/Data%20Registry/job/DR%20-%20Backend%20-%20Dev/) will deploy the head of the main branch to http://ec2-3-84-156-50.compute-1.amazonaws.com:5000/docs